-I'm a research scientist at Google.
+I recently quit my job as a research scientist at Google.
+I am not seeking employment.
 If you wish to reach me, see my contact information.

 This website has been dormant for a few years now - I only maintain it as a cloud service for my experiments, and very little of it is visible to the public.
 Some legacy remnants survive, including a paper about Welfare economics, and some things related to digitization of video from talks at cryptography conferences.